 If you take your own car and you are the driver, make sure you are a good driver.
 The road that leads to hot springs is through precarious rough gradients.
 It’ll test your driving skills and courage.

-Hotels at Gasa Hot Springs
+Hotels near Hot Springs